camomile-project/LREC2016/abstract.md

-**Distribution.**  Due to technical (limited internet bandwith) or copyright concerns (datasets distributed by third parties), the development and evaluation datasets were not distributed through the CAMOMILE platform **_(here unclear if video collections transmitted ''annotation-free'', or if ground truth annotation are attached as eg. JSON)_**.
+**Distribution.**  Due to technical (limited internet bandwith) or copyright concerns (datasets distributed by third parties), the development and evaluation datasets were not distributed through the CAMOMILE platform.
 Instead, ELDA and INA took care of sending the datasets to the participants.
 Nevertheless, corresponding metadata for corpora (development and test sets) and layers (for each video) were created as CAMOMILE resources with read